-Students earning a score of 4 or 5 on the Advanced Placement Biology exam (AP Bio) or a score of 6 or 7 on the International Baccalaureate Biology Higher Level exam will receive 1 full course of natural science credit, as BIOL 604, applied toward graduation requirements, but not toward the Biology major.
+Students earning a score of 4 or 5 on the Advanced Placement Biology exam (AP Bio) or a score of 6 or 7 on the International Baccalaureate Biology Higher Level exam will receive credit for one full course, as BIOL 604, applied toward graduation requirements, but not toward the Biology major.

 Entry-Level Course Sequence Suggestions.

 Students with a strong high school science background find taking introductory Biology and Chemistry courses simultaneously in the first semester both useful and challenging.
 Other students benefit from taking only one of these courses during their first semester at Oberlin.
 Prospective Biology majors are urged to consult with a Biology faculty member during advising period to discuss these options.

 Each course in the Biology department which requires a pre-requisite will indicate the specific course that is required for admission to the course.
 A minimum grade of C- or P is required in the pre-requisite.
 A student may also consult the instructor if special preparation for a course might be considered as a substitute for the pre-requisite.